Hierarchical Planning with Latent World Models: Empirical Evaluation of Hierarchical Planning Across World Models

 \textbf{Data.} World models are trained on approximately 130 hours of unlabeled real-robot manipulation data from DROID \citep{khazatsky2024droid} and RoboSet \citep{kumar2023robohive}.
 Observations include RGB images and end-effector proprioception; actions correspond to end-effector delta poses (see \cref{app:franka} for details).

-\textbf{Hierarchical Planning Setup.} The agent is provided with the current and goal observations, each specified by RGB images and end-effector poses.
-Agent's actions are end-effector delta poses that are mapped to joints delta poses via inverse kinematics.
-For each action, the corresponding joints delta is executed in a blocking fashion.
-The high-level planner optimizes over latent actions of dimension 4, using 3000 CEM samples with a prediction horizon of 2, while the low-level planner uses 800 CEM samples with a prediction horizon of 2.
-The agent replans every $k=1$ step in standard MPC manner.
-Planning rollouts are executed in parallel across GPUs, making the approach computationally efficient even with large numbers of trajectory samples.
-Full CEM hyperparameters are provided in \cref{app:plan_params}.
+\textbf{Hierarchical Planning Setup.} The agent receives current and goal observations, each specified by RGB images and end-effector poses, and outputs end-effector delta poses mapped to joint displacements via inverse kinematics.
+The high-level planner optimizes 4-D macro-actions (we ablate this choice in \cref{app:subgoals}), while the low-level planner optimizes primitive actions; both use CEM and replan every step.
+Full hyperparameters are in \cref{app:plan_params}.

 \textbf{World Model Architectures.} We follow the VJEPA2-AC training recipe for the low-level world model (see \cref{app:franka}).
-To train the high-level world model, We use $N=3$ waypoint states sampled from trajectory segments spanning up to $4$ seconds, with the middle waypoint chosen uniformly at random.
-Latent actions are encoded from the intervening low-level actions using a transformer-based action encoder, with the CLS token projected to the latent action space.
+To train the high-level world model, we use $N=3$ waypoint states sampled from trajectory segments spanning up to $4$ seconds, with the middle waypoint chosen uniformly at random.
+Macro-actions are encoded from the intervening low-level actions using a transformer-based action encoder, with the CLS token projected to the macro-action space.
 For visualization, we decode latent representations into RGB images using a ViT decoder; these reconstructions are used solely for qualitative analysis and are not involved in planning or training (details in \cref{app:franka_decoder}).